What makes this product unique?

 91% of participants agreed their skin appeared healthier

 *Results based on an independent clinical study

 Who is this product for?

-Those looking for a more potent product designed to preserve young skin and repair more advanced signs of aging, including: deep wrinkles, fine lines, and brown spots.
-In addition, Clinical 1% Retinol Treatment will help prevent blemishes and correct red marks from past breakouts.
+Those looking for a more potent product designed to provide more youthful-looking skin and target the appearance of more advanced signs of aging, including: deep wrinkles, fine lines, and brown spots.

 Sources to support the claims made for the Clinical 1% Retinol Treatment